 Duplicates Listing

-After running through all your items for duplicate items, Datablist will list all the duplicates found.
+After running through all your items for duplicate items, Datablist will list all the duplicate groups found.

 From this page, two actions are available: